Giorgia Villa

 Giorgia Villa (born 23 February 2003) is an Italian artistic gymnast.
-She was a member of the historic team that won bronze at the 2019 World Championships in Stuttgart, and was part of the gold-winning team at both the 2022 Mediterranean Games and the 2022 European Championships.
-Individually, she is the 2018, 2020, and 2021 Italian national champion, the 2018 Youth Olympic champion, and the 2018 European junior all-around and beam champion.
+She was a member of the teams that won silver at the 2024 Olympic Games and bronze at the 2019 World Championships.
+Additionally, she was part of the gold-winning teams at both the 2022 Mediterranean Games and the 2022 European Championships.
+Individually, she is the 2018, 2020, and 2021 Italian national champion, the 2018 Youth Olympic champion, and the 2018 European junior all-around champion.
 She is also a member of the Italian national team.

 Early life

-Giorgia Villa was born in Ponte San Pietro, Italy on February 23, 2003.
+Giorgia Villa was born in Ponte San Pietro, Italy, on February 23, 2003.
 She started gymnastics when she was four.
 In 2010 she moved to Brescia to train at the International Academy of Brixia, the same gym Vanessa Ferrari trained at.